 I love this quote by Alan Cohen.
 Indeed.
 Whose permission do I need?

 The vast majority of the time in my life and careers, I have not asked permission.
 I just did it.
 Once I knew the basic guidelines, I would go off and do, and then often rewrite the guidelines along the way.

-As I look backward to all the things I did, that had I asked permission, may not have happened at all, such as:
+As I look back at all the things I did, that had I asked permission, may not have happened at all, such as:

 I never would have become a sales manager.

 I never would have opened a successful music store.

 I never would have created two massively successful commercial truck operations at two dealerships.